shinyay/getting-started-with-azure-openai/workspace/README.md

 I selected deployment name as `shinyay-gpt`, which is used in your code to call the model by using the client libraries and the REST APIs.

+### 3. Create a Spring Boot Application

+Create a Spring Boot Application with Spring AI for Azure OpenAI Service.

 ## Demo